Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Profile decomposition in inhomogeneous Sobolev spaces

 \subsection{Proof of \cref{theorem;profile-decomp. in Wmp}}

 The proof of \cref{theorem;profile-decomp. in Wmp} will proceed mainly in three steps: (i) finding profiles; (ii) an energy decomposition for the Sobolev norm and the exactness condition of profile decomposition; (iii) vanishing of the residual term.
-Throughout this proof, when a sequence $(u_n)$ converges to $u$ weakly in $\Wmp$ and almost everywhere on $\RN$, we denote it by \eqn{ u_n \to u \q \mbox{weakly and a.e.} }for short.
+Throughout this proof, when a sequence $(u_n)$ converges to $u$ weakly in $\Wmp$ and almost everywhere on $\RN$, we denote it by